AztecProtocol/aztec-packages/yellow-paper/docs/intro.md

 ## Diagrams
 To increase the probability of diagrams being up to date we encourage you to write them in `mermaid`.
 Mermaid is a markdown-like language for generating diagrams and is supported by Docusaurus, so it will be rendered automatically for you.
-You simple create a codeblock specifying the language as `mermaid` and write your diagram in the codeblock.
+You simply create a codeblock specifying the language as `mermaid` and write your diagram in the codeblock.
 For example:
 ```txt
 ```mermaid
 graph LR